Museum: Ancient

-Ancient Greeks and Romans collected and displayed art and objects but perceived museums differently from modern day views.
-In the classical period the museums were the temples and their precincts which housed collections of votive offerings.
+Ancient Greeks and Romans collected and displayed art and objects but perceived museums differently from modern-day views.
+In the classical period, the museums were the temples and their precincts which housed collections of votive offerings.
 Paintings and sculptures were displayed in gardens, forums, theaters, and bathhouses.
 In the ancient past there was little differentiation between libraries and museums with both occupying the building and were frequently connected to a temple or royal palace.
-The Museum of Alexandria is believed to be one of the earliest museums in the world.
-While it connected to the Library of Alexandria it is not clear if the museum was in a different building from the library or was part of the library complex.
-While little was known about the museum it was an inspiration for museums during the early Renaissance period.
-The royal palaces also functioned as a kind of museum outfitted with art and objects from conquered territories and gifts from ambassadors from other kingdoms allowing the ruler to display the amassed collections to guests and to visiting dignitaries.
+The Museum of Alexandria, identical to the Library of Alexandria, was an inspiration during the early Renaissance period and thus originally libraries were called museums.
+The royal palaces and temples, such as the Roman temple of Peace, also functioned as a kind of museum outfitted with art and objects from conquered territories and gifts from ambassadors from other kingdoms allowing the ruler to display the amassed collections to guests and to visiting dignitaries.

 Also in Alexandria from the time of Ptolemy II Philadelphus (r.
-285-246 BCE), was the first zoological park.
+285–246 BCE), was the first zoological park.
 At first used by Philadelphus in an attempt to domesticate African elephants for use in war, the elephants were also used for show along with a menagerie of other animals specimens including hartebeests, ostriches, zebras, leopards, giraffes, rhinoceros, and pythons.